matcauthon49/blog/content/film/_index.md

 # film

 I write about movies.
-A good compilation of my opinions on movies can be found on my letterboxd (warning: TMI).
 Some of my professional writings are attached below; I will update as bylines appear.

 {{ collection(file="bylines.toml") }}